mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 - If you look in the directory at /etc/postfix/sasl, you should now see a new file named sasl_passwd.db.
 - This file is used by Postfix to authenticate with Gmail when sending email. ([See this guide for more details.](https://tecadmin.net/postfix-configure-sasl-authentication-for-remote-smtp/))

 ### 15. Now, change the permissions to make sure that only the root user can read or write to the sasl_passwd and sasl_passwd.db files.
-To do this, run the following commands (separately) in your terminal:
+To do this, run the following commands (separately):

 ```bash
 sudo chown root:root /etc/postfix/sasl/sasl_passwd /etc/postfix/sasl/sasl_passwd.db